mcyph/cnn_chinese_hw/README.md

 # Introduction

-A convolutional neural network using Keras for recognising Chinese (Simplified/Traditional) and Japanese Kanji.
+A convolutional neural network using Keras for recognising Chinese (Simplified/Traditional) and Japanese Kanji licensed under the LGPL 2.1.
 An advantage over many other open-source engines is that strokes can be drawn out-of-order.

 It is intended to be used as an input method, and accepts x,y coordinate points of strokes as input parameters.
 This differs from some other